The Los Angeles Academy Museum initially excluded Hollywood's Jewish origins. A new exhibition about the pioneers of Jewish cinema corrects that problem. - ExBulletin

 The third installment of the Hollywoodland exhibition is a 30-minute documentary, From the Shtetl to the Studio: The Jewish History of Hollywood, which traces the rise of Jewish studio executives and their countless impacts on the industry and on Los Angeles .

-Narrated by television host Ben Mankiewicz, grandson of legendary screenwriter Herman Mankiewicz (the subject of the film Mank), the documentary follows Hollywood pioneers from their humble beginnings as working-class immigrants to their gradual rise to power, while overcoming a deep-seated anti-Semitism that permeated the United States and Los Angeles, from calls for boycotts and discriminatory real estate practices to anti-Semitic leaders like Henry Ford and Father Charles Coughlin .
+Narrated by television host Ben Mankiewicz, the grandson of legendary screenwriter Herman Mankiewicz (the subject of the film Mank), the documentary follows the Hollywood pioneers from their humble beginnings as working-class immigrants to their gradual rise to power, all while overcoming deep-rooted anti-Semitism that permeated the United States and Los Angeles to cause of calls for boycotts and discriminatory real estate practices. to anti-Semitic leaders like Henry Ford and Father Charles Coughlin.

 The film also focuses on the studio founders' desire to fit in during a time when assimilation was crucial to success in America.
 Louis B. Mayer, for example, co-founder of Metro-Goldwyn-Mayer Studios, was born Lazar Meir, while his co-founder Samuel Goldwyn was born Szmuel Gelbfisz.